Legal

 From you, when you complete the intake.
 Academic information (GPA, test scores, class rank, honors, coursework), educational background (school, grade level, graduation year, target colleges, school preferences), geographic information (home state, county, city, area type), intended field of study, extracurriculars, leadership roles, community service hours, and awards.
 You may also optionally share information about identity and demographics, faith background, athletics, music and the arts, military or service connections, family background, financial situation, heritage and cultural background, affiliations and memberships, and life circumstances.
 Every optional field is genuinely optional and exists to help match the student to scholarships with matching eligibility criteria.

 Automatically, when you visit the site.
-Your IP address, browser type, device type, pages visited, and timestamps, collected through our hosting provider and first-party analytics.
-This is used to keep the site running, prevent abuse, and understand which pages are useful.
+Your IP address, browser type, device type, pages visited, timestamps, and cookie identifiers, collected through our hosting provider, Google Analytics, and the Meta Pixel (described under Cookies, analytics, and advertising below).
+This is used to keep the site running, prevent abuse, understand which pages are useful, and measure the performance of our own advertising.

 From your browser.We save your intake draft in your browser’s local storage so you don’t lose work if you close the tab.
 This data stays on your device until you clear it.